pimalaya/core/keyring/README.md

 # 🔐 keyring-lib

-Manage credentials using OS-specific keyrings: `Secret Service` on Linux, `Security Framework` on MacOS and `Security Credentials` on Windows.
+Manage credentials using OS-specific keyrings: `Secret Service` + `keytulis` on Linux, `Security Framework` on MacOS and `Security Credentials` on Windows.

 This library aims to be a High-level API for [keyring](https://crates.io/crates/keyring), a cross-platform library to manage credentials, and can be seen as a convenient wrapper around it:

 - Made the lib async using `tokio`.
-- Simplified cargo features: `tokio` by default, `tokio-openssl`, `async-io` and `async-io-openssl` available.
-- Added the cargo feature `serde` that enables serialization and deserialization of a keyring entry from and to a `String`.
+- Added the cargo feature `derive` that enables serialization and deserialization of a keyring entry from and to a `String`.
 - Changed the way the service name is declared: instead of declaring it everytime you declare a keyring entry, you just need to declare it once at the beginning of you program, using the function `keyring::set_global_service_name`.
 - Added new function `find_secret` that returns a `Result<Option<String>>`.
-- Enabled logging using the [log](https://crates.io/crates/log) crate.
-- Added keyring cache based on the linux [keyutils](https://man7.org/linux/man-pages/man7/keyutils.7.html) keyring (only works on Linux machines).

 ```rust
 use keyring::{set_global_service_name, KeyringEntry};